SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Altogether, this approach simulates insured units individually per year.
 Having found these outcomes as a distribution per neighborhood, we can then evaluate these results probabilistically.
 As further described in supplemental, we determine significance both in this paper and our interactive tools via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood.

 # Results
 We project climate change to roughly double loss probabilities ($p_{l}$) at mid-century: {{experimentalProbability2050}} under SSP245 versus {{counterfactualProbability2050}} with no additional warming.
-However, as explored in discussion, this projection emerges before unit structure optimization.
+However, as explored in discussion, this projects before unit structure optimization.

 ## Sample size
 Our resulting dataset spans 1999 to 2016 during which we observe a median of 83k SCYM yield estimations at roughly field-scale per neighborhood.
 These outcomes are represented within neighborhood-level distributions per year.